hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

-When the topology runs, access the Keycloak instance on [http://localhost:9980](http://localhost:9980) Authentication flow must be configured in the Keycloak.
+When the topology runs, access the Keycloak instance on [http://localhost:9980](http://localhost:9980)
+You must configure the Authentication flow in Keycloak.
 The simplest way to start is to create the users with passwords in the Keycloak admin console and use the `Direct Grant.`

 This setup ensures a seamless integration between the PRISM Cloud Agent and Keycloak, providing a secure and efficient